lukebitts/blend/blend_sdna/README.md

 This crates parses the DNA of a `blend` file from [Blender](https://www.blender.org/).

-## A `blend` file
+## The `.blend` file

-A `blend` file is a self-describing format.
-It has a bunch of binary blocks and one of these blocks has the information necessary to parse the other blocks.
-This special block is called the DNA block.
+A .blend file is basically a dump of Blender's memory at the time of the save.
+Inside the file you will find several structs which can represent concepts like objects, cameras, ui preferences, images, and many others.

-## The DNA of a `blend` file
+These structs initially exist only as binary data inside the file, in this state they are just file-blocks.
+One of these is the DNA block which can be used to parse the other blocks.

-The DNA block contains the definition of many C struct types, it has type names, sizes in bytes, struct members, etc, and this can be used to parse the rest of the binary blocks.
+## The DNA

-## This crate
+The DNA block describes how to parse the other file-blocks.
+The DNA contains the definition of the structs, their types, size in bytes, inner properties, etc. You can use the DNA as a template to parse the file-blocks.

-This crate parses the DNA block and expects a `Block` from the [blend_parse crate](todo:add_link) or raw binary data.
-The returned DNA type has the following format:
+The DNA type is the following:

 ```rust
 pub struct Dna {